methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-08-11-dell-perc-h310-and-nexentastor.md

 ---
   title: Dell Perc H310 and NexentaStor
   date: 2013-08-11 14:43:00
+excerpt: "I have been using Nexenta for several years now of course.
+Over those years I have been using Supermicro SAS controllers reflashed into IT mode cards..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I have been using Nexenta for several years now of course.
 Over those years I have been using Supermicro SAS controllers reflashed into IT